-Spring (March to May)
+Spring in Lisbon (March to May)

-Summer (June to September)
+Summer in Lisbon (June to September)

-Autumn (October and November)
+Autumn in Lisbon (October and November)

-Winter (December to February)
+Winter in Lisbon (December to February)

 To give you a more detailed perspective on the best times to visit Lisbon, let’s break down the year into each individual month.
 This will help you plan your visit with precision, allowing you to align your travel with both the weather conditions and the various events that Lisbon has to offer throughout the year.
 From the festive atmosphere of winter to the vibrant, sunny days of summer, each month has unique characteristics that can cater to different preferences and interests.
 Here’s a closer look at what each month in Lisbon has in store for travelers.